San Antonio: CDC planned to drop cruise passengers at mall

 Feil said only people who were not going to the airport were to be dropped off at the mall.
 The Feils showed The Associated Press a text message they said was from the CDC indicating they were to be dropped off at the entrance by The Cheesecake Factory.

-“My husband was asking, ‘who made this decision?’” said Feil, who added that the couple’s son was driving from Houston to pick them up.
+“My husband was asking, ‘Who made this decision?’” said Feil, adding that the couple’s son was driving from Houston to pick them up.

 Feil and her husband, David Feil, were among at least four passengers released late Monday after CDC officials said they were free to go.
 Their son picked them up at a Lackland gate around midnight.

-Note: This story was corrected to say a woman was released from a health care facility, not from Lackland Air Force Base, over the weekend.